Arcade-With-Us/Google-Cloud-Labs/Check my progress/Steps.md

 2. Save this above bookmark and pin it in `bookmarks bar` by typing **`Ctrl + Shift + B`**
 3. Now on the bookmarks bar right click on the bookmark that you have previously pinned in your bookmarks bar.
 4. Now change the name of the bookamark to **`Check My Progress Bar`**
-5. And the website link to the below code
+5. And the website link to the below code and click save.

 ## Bookmark Code: